How to Fix Float switch stuck on KitchenAid KDFE204KPS

 Step 1

-Disconnect power at the breaker or by unplugging the unit before touching any components — working on a live dishwasher risks electric shock.
-Remove the lower rack to clear your path, then locate the anti-flood float: it’s a small plastic dome sitting on the tub floor at the front-left or front-right corner.
-This float triggers an automatic shutoff if water rises too high, so a stuck float in the raised position will cause the dishwasher to cut the fill cycle prematurely or not fill at all.
+Before you start, disconnect power at the breaker or unplug the unit.
+Working on a live dishwasher can lead to electric shock.
+Remove the lower rack to clear your path, then locate the anti-flood float: it’s a small plastic dome at the front-left or front-right corner of the tub.
+This float triggers an automatic shutoff if water rises too high, so if it’s stuck in the raised position, it will cause the dishwasher to stop filling prematurely or not fill at all.

 Step 2

-Lift the float dome straight up off its stem and wipe both the stem and the housing with a damp cloth.
-Food debris and mineral scale are the leading causes of a stuck float — even a thin film of residue can bind the stem enough to hold it in the raised (overfill) position.
-Pro tip: a cotton swab or old toothbrush works well for scrubbing inside the housing channel where buildup concentrates.
+Carefully lift the float dome straight up off its stem and wipe both the stem and the housing with a damp cloth.
+Food debris and mineral scale are often the culprits for a stuck float.
+Even a thin layer of residue can bind the stem enough to keep it in the raised (overfill) position.
+A cotton swab or old toothbrush can work wonders for scrubbing inside the housing channel where buildup tends to accumulate.

 Step 3

-With the housing clean, seat the float dome back on the stem and press it up and down several times with light finger pressure — it should travel freely with no resistance or grinding.
-If it still binds, inspect the stem for cracks or warping that cleaning won’t fix, because a physically damaged float must be replaced rather than cleaned.
-Smooth, unrestricted movement confirms the mechanical side of the float is no longer the problem.
+With the housing clean, put the float dome back on the stem and press it up and down several times.
+It should move freely without any resistance or grinding.
+If it still binds, check the stem for cracks or warping, as a physically damaged float must be replaced rather than cleaned.
+If it moves smoothly, then the mechanical side of the float is likely not the problem.

 Step 4

-To test the float switch itself, tilt the dishwasher back carefully to access the underside of the tub floor where two wires connect to the switch body.
-Set your multimeter to Rx1 (resistance times 1) and probe the two terminals: with the float dome pressed down to its normal fill position the switch should read closed (continuity), and with the float lifted to simulate overfill it should read open (no continuity).
-A switch that reads open in both positions — or closed in both — is faulty and is the reason the dishwasher falsely believes it is overflowing.
+To test the float switch, carefully tilt the dishwasher back to access the underside of the tub floor where two wires connect to the switch body.
+Set your multimeter to Rx1 (resistance times 1) and probe the two terminals.
+With the float dome pressed down to its normal fill position, the switch should read closed (continuity).
+When the float is lifted to simulate overfill, it should read open (no continuity).
+If the switch reads open in both positions or closed in both, it’s faulty, and that’s why the dishwasher thinks it’s overflowing.

 Step 5

-Replace a failed switch by unplugging the two-wire harness connector and removing the single Phillips mounting screw that secures it to the tub floor bracket.
-Take note of wire orientation before disconnecting, or snap a photo, so you reconnect the harness correctly on the new switch.
-Seat the replacement switch, reinstall the screw snugly but without overtightening into the plastic bracket, and plug the harness back in until it clicks.
+To replace a failed switch, unplug the two-wire harness connector and remove the single Phillips mounting screw securing it to the tub floor bracket.
+Make a note of the wire orientation or snap a photo to ensure you reconnect the harness correctly on the new switch.
+Seat the replacement switch, reinstall the screw snugly (but don’t overtighten it into the plastic bracket), and plug the harness back in until it clicks.

 Step 6

-Restore power and run a Normal cycle, watching the first few minutes to confirm the tub fills with water.
-A successful repair means the dishwasher fills to the correct level without triggering a false overfill cutoff and proceeds through the wash cycle normally.
-If the unit still won’t fill after replacing the switch, the next components to investigate are the water inlet valve and the control board that interprets the float switch signal.
+Restore power and run a Normal cycle, watching closely during the first few minutes to confirm the tub fills with water.
+A successful repair means the dishwasher fills to the correct level without triggering a false overfill cutoff, allowing it to proceed through the wash cycle normally.
+If the unit still won’t fill after replacing the switch, the next components to check are the water inlet valve and the control board that interprets the float switch signal.

 Where to Buy Replacement Parts